madcat/facewall/README.md

-  grid - should GET /guest and update grid when changed to this state, once shuffling/{prize} - start shuffle animation when changed to this state, once overlay/{order} - should GET /prize and update both grid and overlay display when changed to this state, once
+  grid - should GET /guest and update grid when changed to this state, once shuffling/{prize} - start shuffle animation when changed to this state, once overlay/{step} - should GET /prize and update both grid and overlay display when changed to this state, once

 #### ipad remote app

   GET /guest - get all guests

-  GET /config - prize configuration

-  [
-    {"五等奖": 80},
-    {"四等奖": 40},
-    ...
-  ]

   POST /shuffle/start/{prize}